pconnorkelly/pconnorkelly/README.md

 - 👋 Hi, I’m @pconnorkelly
 - 👀 I’m interested in ... housing policy and economic development
 - 🌱 I’m currently learning ...
 GIS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... quantitative and quailtative public policy researhc
 - 📫 How to reach me ... pconnorkelly@gmail.com

 <!---